-A health minister has failed to commit to introducing safe staffing legislation in England despite acknowledging the importance of plugging workforce gaps.
+A health minister has failed to commit to introducing safe staffing law in England despite acknowledging the importance of plugging workforce gaps.

 Helen Whately claimed the Government’s pledge for 50,000 more nurses would ensure high vacancy rates were a ‘thing of the past’, during a debate on the nursing workforce in Westminster Hall on Tuesday.

-The session came after months of campaigning by the RCN calling for the introduction of safe staffing legislation, which would hold leaders accountable for nursing levels in England.
+The session came after months of campaigning by the RCN calling for the introduction of safe staffing law, which would hold leaders accountable for nursing levels in England.

 Labour MP Mohammad Yasin, who led the debate as the ‘voice’ for the RCN, called the minister’s response to the concerns raised, including when she was asked to commit to safe staffing, ‘disappointing’.